ocaml/ocamlbuild/manual/manual.md

 tagging them with the `precious` or `not_hygienic` tags, or to disable the check globally using the `-no-hygiene` command-line option.

+The reason for this check is that leftover intermediate files can disrupt the way your build system work.
+OCamlbuild knows which target you need (library archives or program executables), and tries to build their dependencies, which first builds the dependencies of those dependencies, etc., until it eventually reaches your source files (the *inputs* of the build process).
+Everything present in the source directory is considered to be an input; if you keep old `.cmo` files in your source repository, OCamlbuild will not try to rebuild them from source files, but take them as references to produce the final targets, which is not what you want if they are stale.

 ### OCamlfind packages

 Your project will probably depend on external libraries as well.
 Let's